carlosp420/nymphalidae_diversification/MS_revised.md

 while younger widespread species show higher genetic differentiation in their populations  [@wahlberg2011].

-#### *Charaxes*
-The genus *Charaxes* contain 193 species distributed in the Old World with highest diversity in the Afrotropical region.
-These butterflies are also very strong fliers, but contrary to Danaina, which are specialized Apocynaceae feeders, *Charaxes* are known to feed on at least 28 plant families in 18 orders [@ackery1988] and some species appear to be polyphagous [@muller2010].
-@aduse2009 showed that most of the diversification of the genus occurred from the late Oligocene to the Miocene when there were drastic global climatic fluctuations, indicating that the diversity mainly is driven by climate change. @muller2010 found that climatic changes during the Pliocene, Pleistocene as well as dispersal and vicariance might have been responsible for the high diversification of the genus.

 #### Satyrini
 The diverse tribe Satyrini radiated simultaneously with the radiation of their main